nuxt/nuxt/README.md

 ## Render a specific route

-This is mostly used for tests purpose but who knows!
+This is mostly used for `nuxt generate` and tests purposes but you might found another utility!

 ```js
 nuxt.renderRoute('/about', context)